Oyster Industry Profile

 Strategic R&D

-Strategic R&D is DOST-PCAARRD’s banner program comprising all R&D activities that are intended to
+Strategic R&D is DOST-PCAARRD’s banner program comprising all R&D activities that are intended to generate outputs geared towards maximum economic and social benefits

 Technologies

-quality, and profitability in the agriculture and aquatic industries, and to achieve sustainable
+Products, equipment, and protocols or process innovations developed to improve productivity, efficiency, quality, and profitability in the agriculture and aquatic industries, and to achieve sustainable utilization and management of natural resources

-Pouch and tray methods
+• pouch and tray

 Capacity Building

-Capacity building efforts of DOST-PCAARRD seek to develop and enhance the R&D capabilities of researchers
+Capacity building efforts of DOST-PCAARRD seek to develop and enhance the R&D capabilities of researchers and academic or research institutions through graduate assistantships, non-degree trainings & development, and/or upgrading of research facilities.

 Manpower Development